juju-solutions/matrix/README.md

 rules and states (similar to reactive and layer-cake).

     tests:
+    - name: Traffic
-    - description: Traffic in the face of Chaos
+      description: Traffic in the face of Chaos
       rules:
         - do:
             action: deploy